Code of Student Rights and Responsibilities

 For purposes of this Code, the following terms have the following meaning:

 "Academic Dishonesty": Any one of the following acts constitutes academic dishonesty:

 - Cheating: The term "cheating" refers to using or attempting to use unauthorized materials, information or study aids in any academic exercise.

 - Fabrication: The term "fabrication" refers to unauthorized falsification or invention of any information (including research data) or any citation in any academic exercise.

 - Facilitating academic dishonesty: Assisting or attempting to assist another to violate any provision of the Academic Integrity Policy, whether or not that action is associated with any particular course, is considered academic dishonesty.

-The term "appeal authority" means any person or persons authorized by the Dean of Students to consider an appeal from a conduct officer and/or a hearing authority’s determination that a student has violated the Code or from the consequences assigned by the conduct officer and/or hearing authority.
+The term "Appeal Authority" means any person authorized by the dean of students to consider an appeal from a conduct officer and/or a hearing authority’s determination that a student has violated the Code or from the consequences assigned by the conduct officer and/or hearing authority.

 The term "Code" refers to the Code of Student Rights and Responsibilities.

 The term "complainant" refers to any member of the university community who files a complaint for charges against a student or student organization.